duckdb/duckdb/src/core_functions/aggregate/README.md

 update(Vector inputs[], AggregateInputData &info, idx_t ninputs, Vector &states, idx_t count)
 ```

-Accumulate the input arguments for each row into the corresponding `State`.
+Accumulate the input values for each row into the `State` object for that row.
+The `states` argument contains pointers to the states,
+which allows different rows to be accumulated into the same row if they are in the same group.
+This type of operations is called "scattering", which is why
-The template generator methods for `update` operations are (a bit confusingly) called `ScatterUpdate`s
+the template generator methods for `update` operations are called `ScatterUpdate`s.
-because the arguments are scattered to the various states.

 ```cpp
 simple_update(Vector inputs[], AggregateInputData &info, idx_t ninputs, State *state, idx_t count)